 The Anglo-Saxon name Godsiff comes from its first bearer, who was a person who was "gode," meaning "good," along with "saule, or soule," meaning "soul."
 Thus it is thought to have originally been a nickname for a good soul, or honest person, which then went on to become a hereditary surname.

 Early Origins of the Godsiff family

 The surname Godsiff was first found in Essex where they held a family seat from very early times, some say before the Norman Conquest in 1066 A.D.
 We cannot support Lower, Bardsley, and Harrison who claim that the name was from Gods-Hill in the Isle of Wight.

 Early History of the Godsiff family

-Another 279 words (20 lines of text) covering the years 1505 and 1556 are included under the topic Early Godsiff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Godsiff research.
+Another 105 words (8 lines of text) covering the years 1505, 1556, 1542, 1568 and 1546 are included under the topic Early Godsiff History in all our PDF Extended History products and printed products wherever possible.

 Godsiff Spelling Variations